 - To learn to do business in the European Union (EU)

-- To analyze the influence of Christianity in the EU
+- To analyse the influence of Christianity in the EU

-- To analyze foreign trade and foreign direct investment (FDI) in the region
+- To analyse foreign trade and foreign direct investment (FDI) in the region

 - To know business opportunities in the European Union